hassandiv/onboarding-v2/README.md

 cd client && npm install

 # Run the client and the server with concurrently
-cd ..
-npm run dev
+cd .. && npm run dev

 # Server runs on http://localhost:1000/
 # Client runs on http://localhost:3000/
 ```
-* React app should start on a new browser tab with the following url: ```http://localhost:3000/```
+* React app should start on a new browser tab with the following url: ```http://localhost:3000/``` make sure you are connected to the internet for our database to work.
 * You can test the App by clicking on the green button "Take the survey".
 * Follow the Application step by step and choose the answer to the questions and click on the green button "Next question".
 * It is required to select an option before clicking on the "Next question" button.

 ### Express Server:
-* Express and mongoDB Atlas added to the server.js file.
+* Express and MongoDB Atlas added to the server.js file.
 * MongoDB Atlas connected with a database user on the cloud.
-No need for exporting database.
+No need for importing database.
 * Our Rest API is a get request and created for our survey data inside of server.js file.
 * Also, I have implemented a pagination function to sync the data, total number of pages and items limit per page.
 * Created a Mongoose schema in datas.js